nishujangra/serac/README.md

 2. Add module to `src/routes/mod.rs`
 3. Mount in `src/main.rs`

+### Frontend Development
+1. Create templates in `templates/` directory
+2. Add JavaScript files in `static/js/` for interactivity
+3. Use Tailwind CSS classes for styling
+4. Follow the existing pattern for form validation and AJAX submissions

 ### Database Changes
 - Update `database.sql` for schema changes
 - Add migration scripts for production deployments